feilipu/z88dk-libraries/regis/README.md

 % sudo make install
 ```

 As XTERM has no serial interface itself, so you'll need to use one.
-A suggestion is to use picocom.
-It is also useful for working with the retrocomputers generally.
-First test that it is working as per below.
+A suggestion is to use picocom.<br>
+It is also useful for working with retrocomputers generally.
+First test that your installation is working as per below.

-Adding the `--send-cmd` option will allow the use of xmodem to send binary files to the RC2014 from within picocom.
+Adding the `--send-cmd` option will allow the use of `xmodem` or `sx` to send binary files to the RC2014 CP/M `xmodem` from within picocom.

 ``` sh
 % sudo apt install -y picocom